LewisConor/Random-Skin-Selector/README.md

 ## Disclaimer

-This app utilises the official League Client API, and therfore the use of this tool should not be bannable by Riot Games.
+This app utilises the official League Client API, and therefore the use of this tool should not be bannable by Riot Games.
 That said, I can provide no guarantee whatsoever.
 Use at your own risk!

 ## License